palf/haskell-sdl2-examples/README.md

     cd lazyfoo
     cabal sandbox init --sandbox=sandbox
     cabal install ../hlibs/sdl2 ../hlibs/sdl2-image

 ## Running Examples

-All lessons can be executed through cabal
+All examples can be executed through cabal

     cabal run lessonxx
     (where xx is the lesson number as two digits)